Andrew CrumptonSenior associate

 I qualified as a solicitor in May 2014, joining Anthony Collins Solicitors in January 2015.
-I am a solicitor in the children's law/public law care team, representing parents, extended family members and children (via their children's guardian/CAFCASS) in court proceedings.
+I am a senior associate in the children's law/public law care team, representing parents, extended family members and children (via their children's guardian/CAFCASS) in court proceedings.

 In July 2019, I became a member of the Law Society Children's Panel, which is a recognised quality standard for practitioners representing children in children law proceedings.
 I also hold the Children Law Accreditation from The Law Society.